Art Department - Fall 2026 - Digital Art - Ronaldo Kiel

 After you finish texturing.
 Export all maps at the desired resolution and build the Shader in Maya.

-7. Finalize Project 2 in Maya creating you Shader network.
+Finalize Project 2 in Maya: Create our Shader network.
+And render the Turntable.

-The building of the shader in Maya is in this 4min video:
+Building of the shader network and setting lights in Maya is in this 10-minute video: 2822_Project2_Texturing_20_Shader_Lights

 In Maya from the Animation menu set: Select Visualize > Create Turntable option and set the number of frames to 120.